usnistgov/fipy/documentation/ADMINISTRATA.rst

 Update conda-forge feedstock
 ----------------------------

-Using a pull request, update the fipy-feedstock_ with:
+Once you push the tag to GitHub_, the fipy-feedstock_ should automatically receive a pull request.
+Review and amend this pull request as necessary and ask the `feedstock maintainers`_ to merge it.

+This automated process only runs once an hour, so if you don't wish to wait (or it doesn't trigger for some reason), you can manually generate a pull request to update the fipy-feedstock_ with:

 * revised version number
 * revised sha256 (use ``openssl dgst -sha256 /path/to/fipy-x.y.tar.gz``)